 Who are we?

 The CaGBC is Canada’s only member-based organization that is purely dedicated to the advancement of green building across the country.
-Together, with our members here in the Atlantic provinces, and the vast network of industry professionals associated with our other six Chapters across the country, we can all play a vital role in the advancement and successful transformation of Canada’s built environment.
+Together, with our members here in the Atlantic provinces, and the vast network of industry professionals across the country, we can all play a vital role in the advancement and successful transformation of Canada’s built environment.

 In addition to the numerous benefits associated with membership such as discounts on education and events, access to information and Canada’s largest network of green building professionals, your membership plays a valuable role in the Council’s advocacy work and development and deployment of green building education.